NaitLee/Cat-Printer/README.md

 You can also use "pure" edition once you have [Python 3](https://www.python.org/) installed,
 or "bare" edition if you also managed to install `bleak` via `pip`.

-Command line hackers?
-Just use `printer.py`!

 See the [releases](https://github.com/NaitLee/Cat-Printer/releases) now!

 ## Problems?

-Please open an issue if there's something in your mind!
+Please talk in Discussion if there's something in your mind!

-Of course PRs are welcome if you can handle them!
+Of course Pull Requests are welcome if you can handle them!

 ## License